Marketing Agency Strategies — 11 Steps To Boost Business In 2022 [ A Marketing Formula ]

 By Jason Delfos, President & Founder of Mad Group Consulting, Inc.

 IT'S TIME TO MOVE ABOVE THE NOISE WITH A POTENT MARKETING STRATEGY.
 Every year more competitors come into your space and make your marketing efforts more difficult.
 There is simply an overwhelming amount of noise in advertising and marketing.
 It’s too easy to be invisible, obscure, and even forgettable.
-Since most businesses can spend no more than 5% of their gross sales on marketing, it’s important to spend this budget wisely with a well-planned tactical approach.
-As you read through this step-by-step guide to marketing your business, you will notice how we guide you from research to brand preparation, marketing strategy to marketing execution, and finally testing, tracking, and tweaking to case study documentation.
+Since most businesses can spend no more than 5-10% of their gross sales on marketing, it’s important to spend this budget wisely with a well-planned tactical approach.
+As you read through this step-by-step guide to marketing your business, you will notice how we guide you from research to brand preparation, marketing strategies to marketing execution, and finally testing, tracking, and tweaking, to finally, case study documentation.

-Before we get into the details of marketing strategy, we are assuming you have refined and articulated your vision, core focus, and core values as an organization.
+Before we get into the details of these marketing agency strategies, we are assuming you have refined and articulated your vision, core focus, and core values as an organization.
 Everything you do in marketing should be aligned with these three things.
-This creates the guideline for messaging, promoting the brand, the target markets you care about, and the numbers you need to achieve through marketing.
+This creates the guideline for messaging, promoting the brand, the target markets you care about, and the numbers you need to achieve through a comprehensive marketing agency approach.

 Step 1 — How To Correct The Foundational Mistake Most Companies Make